 The National Rural Health Association (NRHA) says, “The obstacles faced by healthcare providers and patients in rural areas are vastly different than those in urban areas.
 Economic factors, cultural and social differences, lack of recognition by legislators and the sheer isolation of living in remote areas all conspire to create health care disparities and impede rural Americans in their struggle to lead normal, healthy lives.”

 One of the common misconceptions regarding rural medicine is the belief that physicians are paid significantly less in rural settings, when in fact, states in America’s heartland pay well relative to other places.
 Average salaries for specialists in Minnesota and Indiana, for example, are 13% above the national average, and Iowa, South Dakota, and North Dakota are among the highest paying states.
 As many recruiters know, the big cities don’t always pay the biggest bucks.
-Per Doximity’s Physician Compensation report.
+Per Doximity’s 2018 Physician Compensation report.
 The most desirable cities where people like to work, e.g., Los Angeles, San Francisco, and Washington, D.C., are among the lowest paying.
-In fact, the average salary for primary care physicians in D.C. ranked last, coming in 17% below the national average.
+In fact, the average salary for primary care physicians in D.C. ranked 4th from the lowest.

 What’s a physician recruiter with jobs in rural America to do?